andreivisan/andreivisan.github.io/_posts/2015-10-29-android-epson-bluetooth-printer-connection.md

 ```

 Again, all we did here was just to call the methods we have implement in the triver and send the correct byte arrays to the printer.
-The only thing left to impement is to close the connection to the printer.
+The only thing left to implement is to close the connection to the printer.
 For this we have another button, with an unfortunate name (I developed it in a hurry), Close printer, that will close the connection to the selected printer.

 ```java
 mClosePrinter.setOnClickListener(new View.OnClickListener() {